bhartiy/learnsellacious/pages/21.payment-methods/sellers-payment-method/docs.md

 Sellers can have their own payment methods in sellacious.
 To enable sellers to create their own payment method follow these steps-

 1. First you have to grant permission to sellers to create/edit payment methods.
-Go to Settings>>permissions and select Seller category and component Sellacious.
+Go to Settings->permissions and select Seller category and component Sellacious.

 ![](Screenshot%202020-05-08%20at%202.53.23%20PM.png)